Orlando City vs. Houston Dynamo: Final Score 4-0 as Tired Legs and Too Much Speed Dooms Lions

 The story of the first half is simple — Houston dominated all but seven, maybe eight minutes of the game as Orlando City struggled to find its footing.
 The Dynamo were more than likely wondering how they didn’t score more goals, especially with a missed penalty kick.
 The Lions had to be thankful they didn’t get scored on more as they looked fatigued and not too much excited about playing within the first 45 minutes.

 Orlando City started off the second half a little bit better, even producing its first shot on target in the 47th minute.
-Johnson fired in a shot with a lot of pace but Houston keeper Joe Willis was not bothered as he made a comfortable save.
+Johnson fired a shot with a lot of pace but Houston keeper Joe Willis was not bothered as he made a comfortable save.
 A mere two minutes later, Houston was on the attack as Alex broke down Toia and assisted a beautiful touch pass to Manotas, who hammered the ball into the net.
 Bendik was able to get a piece of the ball under his leg but the shot was just powerful enough to find its way into the net.

 Just before subs Kaká and Rivas made their way into the game, Barnes found an open opportunity in the middle of the 18, but the shot was taken on his weaker foot and ended up sailing away from the goal.

 Kaká and Rivas finally made their way onto the field in the 58th minute with hopes of changing the tide of the game.
 Those hopes would seemingly dissipate rather quickly as Quioto found what seemed to be an entire field of space.
-Quioto came up with a fast break opportunity in the 64th minute but Bendik made an amazing save in a one-on-one situation that could have put Houston up 3-0.
+Quioto came up with a transition opportunity in the 64th minute but Bendik made an amazing save in a one-on-one situation that could have put Houston up 3-0.

-But then the 65th minute came and Quioto again found himself wide open on the left flank, breaking away with great speed.
+But then the 65th minute came, and Quioto again found himself wide open on the left flank, breaking away with great speed.
 This time, however, Quioto laid the ball off to a wide open Manotas, who clanked the ball in off the right post, scoring his second goal of the game.

 Larin finally got his first real chance of the game in the 71st minute, an opportunity that came in front of the goal but Willis pushed the ball back into the middle of the 18, where no Orlando City player was able to capitalize.